neelup84/AI-CS-370/README.md

 **Addressing the the questions given in the CS 370 week 8 **
 1. developed the code for reinforcement learning.
 By utilizing Keras and Tensorflow, I developed the pathfinding solution.
 In addition to GameExperience.py and TreasureMaze.py, I received the setup code for the game.
 2. Researchers use technology to solve complex problems in new ways.
 It is my job to think technically when solving problems.
-To solve problems efficiently, I use the resources available to me and the knowledge I have to hand in.
+To solve problems efficiently, I use the resources provided in the class.
 3. One of the most critical ethical concerns I learned about in this course is hidden bias in artificial intelligence.
 AI systems can be biased and harm society without our being aware of it.
 Therefore, I must be aware of my biases as a machine learning developer and attempt to design systems that are not inherently biased.